-tskew1 is the minimum time between a rising CLKA edge and a rising CLKB edge for EFB to transition HIGH in the next CLKB cycle.
-If the time between the rising CLKA edge and rising CLKB edge is less than tskew1, then the transition of EFB HIGH may occur one CLKB cycle later than shown.
-If Bet B circle is word or byte.
+^{1.} tskew is the minimum time between a rising CLKA edge and a rising CLKB edge for ORB to transition HIGH and to clock the next word to the FIFO1 output register in three CLKB cycles.
+If the time between the rising CLKA edge and rising CLKB edge is less than tskew1, then the transition of ORB HIGH and load of the first word to the output register may occur one CLKB cycle later than shown.

-2. If Port B size is word or byte, EFB is set LOW by the last word or byte read from FIFO1, respectively.
+^{2.} If Port B size is word or byte, ORB is set LOW by the last word or byte read from FIFO1, respectively.